 Are the materials and work BFAR does reversible?

-Yes, all materials used by BFAR are fully reversible, PH neutral and specifically designed for conservation.
-In addition, all of the work conducted is in accordance with modern conservation practices, visible under UV light and easily removed.
+Yes, all materials used by BFAR are fully reversible, archival and specifically designed for conservation.
+In addition, all of the work conducted is in accordance with the AIC Code of Ethics

 Can you give me an estimate over the phone or email?